-There is something timelessly appealing about a pathway.
+There is something timelessly appealing about a walkway for patio or backyard.
 Maybe it’s because it takes the guesswork out of wondering where, in fact, we should be headed.
 It’s all laid out in front of us, and all we need to do is walk that way.
 Or maybe it’s appealing because it combines form with function – a beautiful way to keep the lawn from appearing trampled on a well-worn (albeit unofficial) path.

 If your yard would benefit from a flagstone pathway, but you’re unsure of how to go about putting one in, this tutorial will give you the tools you need to get started.
 It’s not a super-fast home improvement project, but the process is satisfying and the result absolutely rewarding.

 - Flagstone slabs (sold by weight; the amount you’ll need varies by thickness of the slabs themselves and the spacing between them, so talk with your landscape products retailer about estimating an amount for your pathway)

 - Sand (amount will vary based upon how many flagstone pieces you have.
 For your reference: a half-yard of sand was sufficient for the walkway shown in this tutorial.)